ducakar/TextureReplacer/README.md

   `/Spaces/` (ignoring case).
 Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
+* If there is no IVA suit replacement the EVA suit texture is used for atmospheric EVAs.
+Helmet and jetpack are still removed, though.
 * KSP can only load TGAs with RGB colours.
 * If you use Module Manager make sure it is updated to the latest version.
   TextureReplacer is known to conflict with Module Manager 1.0.